TabbycatDebate/tabbycat/docs/guide/tournament-logistics.rst

 Importing Data: Workflow
 ------------------------

 - First check with registration people if their data is complete, and if not who is missing.
-If it’s only a few people it’s viable (for tab purposes) to use placeholders for them, as long as you remember to follow up and edit their data manually later.
+If it’s only a few people it’s viable (for tab purposes) to use place-holders for them, as long as you remember to follow up and edit their data manually later.
 - Familiarise yourself with the different methods for importing data into Tabbycat.
-If using the spreadsheet importer, know how to operate it, and how to transfer data from a local to heroku-hosted copy.
+If using the spreadsheet importer, know how to operate it, and how to transfer data from a local to Heroku-hosted copy.
 That said, importing using the visual importer is viable for larger tournaments if you are not comfortable with the command line.

-    - Typically the process using the spreadsheet importer is to setup the CSV files then try to import them into a local copy of Tabbycat database and verify it works.
+    - Typically the process using the spreadsheet importer is to set-up the CSV files then try to import them into a local copy of Tabbycat database and verify it works.
-    - It will likely take several tries for it to work due to minor mismatches in speaker/institution names etc. The importer usually will spit out errors when something is malformed/misformatted.
+    - It will likely take several tries for it to work due to minor mismatches in speaker/institution names etc. The importer usually will spit out errors when something is malformed/mis-formatted.
 Usually the process is to then reimport until everything passes without errors.
     - Once the import has passed you can then push database to live.
 Generally from then on any changes will be done to the live tab unless there are huge amounts of problems requiring a re-import.

 Importing Data: Regions/Societies